Kray-G/kinx/README.md

 *   **Fall through** in switch case.
 *   etc.

-I imagine it is C, C++, Java, JavaScript, C#, and so on.
+For example that is C, C++, Java, JavaScript, C#, and so on.

 ### Features